Capturing snapshots for historical graphs

 Takeaway

 Thanks for reading my blog!
-It took some time writing this so I appreciate you for reading the whole thing.
+I took some time writing this so I appreciate you for reading the whole thing.
 Till next time!